 We are pleased to announce that we are in the process of moving towards plant based bio degradable clear bags for packaging individual items.
 This has been a long process, as although this kind of potato starch based packaging has been around for years, it is not until recently that the quality has improved enough for us to confidently use this on our products.

-At the moment we are running though our stock of cello bags for some items (travel journals, cards and desk stationery) and these will gradually be replaced by the bio degradable bags by the end of 2019.
-At the moment all our lined and dot grid standard notebooks are now using the new bio bags.
+At the moment we are running though our stock of cello bags for some items (cards and desk stationery) and these will gradually be replaced by the bio degradable bags.
+From now on, all our Journals, Travel Journals & Notebooks are now using the new bio bags.

 We regularly review our packaging solutions.